Rrhul0/my-termux/README.md

 # Set-up-my-termux
-Simple script for setup my termux settings
+Simple script for setup my termux settings and ZSH for it